urfdvw/BareTube/README.md

 1. Get a free YouTube Data API v3 key from [Google Cloud Console](https://console.developers.google.com)
 2. Open the app → hamburger menu → Settings → paste your API key

+## FAQ

+### How can I play video in the background?

+This totally depends on your OS and browser.
+I use Firefox on Android with the "Video Background Play Fix" extension.

+### Why am I getting ads?

+You will need to log in to your YouTube account and also have a subscription.

+If you have a subscription and are logged in to your YouTube account but are still seeing ads in BareTube, it is probably because you have anti-tracking features enabled, so your YouTube cookies are not visible to BareTube.
+Try turning that feature off in browser for BareTube.

 ## API Quota